samulipo/samulipo.github.io/index.md

 I am also interested in **cognitive diversity**, coping with **uncertainty**, **epistemology of simulation modeling**, foundations of **scientific classification**, as well as issues related to the **(cognitive) science of science**, **scientific discovery**, **science policy**, **evidence-based policy**, <a href="https://www.scienceofboosting.org/" target="_blank">boosting</a>, and <a href="https://en.wikipedia.org/wiki/Bildung" target="_blank">Bildung</a> in all its forms.

-In June 2022, together with Säde Hormio and Raul Hakli, I organized the first <a href="https://blogs.helsinki.fi/institutional-epistemology/" target="_blank">Institutional epistemology workshop</a> at the University of Helsinki. <a href="https://www.institutionalepistemology.net" target="_blank">INES2023</a> will take place in June 2023.
+In June 2022, together with Säde Hormio and Raul Hakli, I organized the first <a href="https://blogs.helsinki.fi/institutional-epistemology/" target="_blank">Institutional epistemology workshop</a> at the University of Helsinki. <a href="https://www.institutionalepistemology.net" target="_blank">INES2023</a> took place in June 2023.

 Together with Pantelis Analytis (Odense, Denmark) and Jacob Habinek (IAS, Sweden), I organize a series of workshops <a href="https://www.nordicscisci.net" target="_blank">Nordic Network for the Science of Science</a> (funded by NOS-HS, 2022-2023).